UCI-GDIM32-W25/in-class-activities-miral3-beep/README.md

 We have two interactable objects along with interactable UI, player movement, and a NPC game -- we were planning to have all the ingredient assets and cooking in by now, but we are a bit behind on that.
 Our solution was instead of having customer orders, we are going to have the restaurant manager be the NPC that has the branching dialogue, assigning the quest, and checking whether or not the order is correct.
 ### Activity 5
 https://github.com/lindenreid/GDIM32-Final/commit/9bc5dabe1530464bb479117ed9b9fdf6acbb077d I fixed the player movement so the camera no longer moved with the A and D keys.
+## Week 10
+### Activity 1
+Mira Liu, Sahasra Vytla, Luis Chavarin, Beiduo Jin
+### Activity 2
+Camera movement not working, more progress needs to be made
+### Activity 3
+We have a start screen, however the cooking mechanic still needs to be implemented as well as everything else
+### Activity 4
+https://github.com/lindenreid/GDIM32-Final/commit/d2ac4bb27d24fcc8e74067b7e9285314fad964ff made class for the pot and wrote the beginnings of a state machine